• Skip to primary navigation

 • Oven - Used for roasting the vegetables.
 Try using the air fryer with the Quick 5 Vegetable Medley recipe.

 • Frying Pan - To sear the steaks and make the sauce.
 I used the All-Clad D3 3-Ply Stainless Steel 12-inch Fry Pan to develop this recipe.
-Non-stick pans tend to take longer to heat, so your steaks will take longer to sear.
-For better results, use a stainless steel or carbon steel frying pan.
+Non-stick pans tend to heat slowly, so your steaks will take longer to sear.
+For better results, use a stainless-steel or carbon-steel frying pan.

 • Meat Thermometer - This is a great tool to ensure your steaks are cooked to the desired temperature.
 I used my ThermoPro Wireless Monitoring Meat Thermometer to keep track and cook to the desired temperature.
 For completely wireless probes, use the highly-rated ThermoPro TempSpike.